IshaanKapil/Med-Bot/README.md

 Medi-bot 🤖💊
-Welcome to Medi-Bot, your intelligent healthcare assistant designed to simplify medical information processing and provide quick insights from your health data.
+Welcome to Med-Bot, your intelligent healthcare assistant designed to simplify medical information processing and provide quick insights from your health data.

 Overview
-Medi-Bot is a smart chatbot application that allows users to upload medical reports and receive helpful, AI-driven responses.
+Med-Bot is a smart chatbot application that allows users to upload medical reports and receive helpful, AI-driven responses.
 It supports multiple input formats and provides an accessible way to understand complex medical documents.

 Features
 Multi-format Uploads: Upload medical reports in PDF, image, or audio formats.